llm-d-incubation/llm-d-infra/quickstart/examples/inference-scheduling/README.md

 - Additionally, it is assumed you have configured and deployed your Gateway Control Plane, and their pre-requisite CRDs.
 For information on this see the [gateway-control-plane-providers](../../gateway-control-plane-providers/) directory.

+- Monitoring is enabled by default, it is assumed you have the relevant CRDs from the `monitoring.coreos.com/v1` apiVersion.
+If you have not, see the [monitoring docs](../../monitoring/MONITORING.md).

 ## Installation

 Use the helmfile to compose and install the stack.
 The Namespace in which the stack will be deployed will be derived from the `${NAMESPACE}` environment variable.
 If you have not set this, it will default to `llm-d-inference-scheduler` in this example.